-() (1) The business address of each director and named executive officer is c/o Retail Opportunity Investments Corp., 81 Main Street, Suite 503, White Plains, New York 10601.
+(1) The business address of each director and named executive officer is c/o Retail Opportunity Investments Corp., 8905 Towne Centre Drive Suite 108, San Diego, California 92122.

-(2)Each director and named executive officer has sole voting and investment power with respect to these shares, except that 15,000 shares of Common Stock are held by Perco Management Defined Benefit Pension Trust, of which Jules Levy is Trustee and Mr. Persico is the sole beneficiary.
+(2) Each director and named executive officer has sole voting and investment power with respect to these shares, except that 5,000 shares of Common Stock are held by the Perco Management Defined Benefit Pension Trust, of which Jules Levy is Trustee and Mr. Persico is the sole beneficiary and 20,000 shares of Common Stock are held by the Edward H. Meyer Trust, of which Mr. Meyer is a Trustee.